-LHWA was notified that effective March 27, 2023, Chemours (after years of Dupont/Chemours refusing to test for other PFAS) had directed the laboratory to report all 18 PFAS analyzed by Method 537.1 from samples collected in the treatment plant before and after treatment.
-Sampling of water in 2023 (beginning on March 27, 2023 and continuing to the end of 2023) showed that two more PFAS were detected-including PFHxA (C-6 acid) and PFHpA (C-7 acid).
-In 2023, concentrations of PFHxA have ranged from 7.4 ppt to 150 ppt, while concentrations of PFHpA have ranged from 100 ppt to 220 ppt.
+Little Hocking was notified that effective March 27, 2023, Chemours (after years of Dupont/Chemours refusing to test for other PFAS) had directed the laboratory to report all 18 PFAS analyzed by Method 537.1 from samples collected in the treatment plant before and after treatment.
+Sampling of water in 2023 (beginning on March 27, 2023 and continuing to the end of 2024) showed that two more PFAS were detected in LHWA's untreated water-including PFHxA (C-6 acid) and PFHpA (C-7 acid).
+In 2024, concentrations of PFHxA have ranged from 56 ppt to 140 ppt, while concentrations of PFHpA have ranged from 73 ppt to 160 ppt.
 These concentrations were measured pre-treatment.
 In April 2023, USEPA issued a toxicological review for PFHxA indicating that exposure to PFHxA can cause liver, developmental, blood, and endocrine effects.
 No drinking water health advisory levels have been issued to date for PFHxA.
-No toxicological review has been performed for PFHpA.
+No toxicological review has been performed by a federal agency for PFHpA.

-Additional PFAS were found in Little Hocking's pretreated water on June 5, 2023 when Chemours directed the laboratory to report all 18 PFAS in LHWA's individual wells.
-In the one-time sampling event, three more PFAS were detected, including PFOS (C-8 sulfonic acid), PFBS (C-4 sulfonate), and PFHxS (C-6 sulfonic acid).
-On April 26, 2024 US EPA published individual MCLs for PFOS at 4 ppt and PFHxS at 10 ppt.
+Additional PFAS were found in Little Hocking's untreated water on September 9, 2024 and December 2, 2024 when Chemours directed the laboratory to report all 18 PFAS in LHWA's individual wells.
+In these sampling events, four more PFAS were detected in LHWA's untreated water, including PFOS (C-8 sulfonic acid), PFBS (C-4 sulfonate), PFHxS (C-6 sulfonic acid) and PFNA (C-9 sulfonic acid).
+On April 26, 2024 US EPA published individual MCLs for PFOS at 4 ppt, PFHxS at 10 ppt, and PFNA at 10 ppt.
 In addition, US EPA included PFBS in the Hazard Index MCL.

-However, it is important to understand that none of these five PFAS (PFHxA, PFHpA, PFOS, PFBS, and PFHxS) were detected in our treated finished water as it enters the LHWA distribution system down to the Method 537.1 reporting limit of 2 ppt.
+However, it is important to understand that none of these six PFAS (PFHxA, PFHpA, PFOS, PFBS, PFNA, PFHxS) were detected in LHWA's treated finished water as it enters the LHWA distribution system down to the Method 537.1 reporting limit of 2 ppt.